MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 3. In the **Fields** pane, search, filter, or scroll to find the column you want to add.
 If you can't find a column, it might already be on the form.
 Clear **Show only unused fields** to view all columns, including those already added to the form.
 4. In the **Fields** pane, select a column and drag it onto the form preview.
 As you drag the column on the form preview, you will see drop targets where you can add the column.
 5. Drop the column in the location you want.
 Note the following:
-    - Fields can be dropped before or after any existing column or component.
+    - Columns can be dropped before or after any existing column or component.
-    - Fields can also be dropped in the empty area within a section.
+    - Columns can also be dropped in the empty area within a section.
 In this case the column will be added in an available space so as to evenly distribute columns and components across the section columns.
     - Hovering over a tab header when dragging a column changes the currently selected tab, allowing you to add the column to a different tab.
 6. Repeat steps 3-5 above if you want to add more columns.
 7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.